sykk/rj/README.md

 ### `!restart`

 Restarts the bot.
+(Admin only)

 ### `!google <query>`

 Searches Google and posts the results.
+(Admin only)

 ### `!crypto <symbol>`